15-Ab/Leetcode-Daily-Challenge/README.md

 # Approach
 <!-- Describe your approach to solving the problem. -->
-My approach involves using a dummy node and a HashMap to keep track of the prefix sum and the corresponding nodes.
+My approach involved using a dummy node and a HashMap to keep track of the prefix sum and the corresponding nodes.

 **Initialization :**
 - Created a dummy node with a value of 0 and set it as the head.
 - Initialized a HashMap to store the prefix sum and corresponding nodes, starting with a prefix sum of 0 pointing to the dummy node.
 - Set the initial prefix sum variable to 0.

 **Populated the HashMap :**
 - Traversed the linked list, updating the prefix sum as we iterate.
 - Stored the current prefix sum and the corresponding node in the HashMap.

 **Removed Zero-Sum Sublists :**
 - Reset the prefix sum variable to 0.
 - Traversed the linked list again.
 - Updated the next pointers of nodes to remove zero-sum sublists by pointing them to the next node after the corresponding prefix sum in the HashMap.

 **Result  :**
 - Returned the modified list starting from the dummy node's next.

 My approach efficiently handled the removal of zero-sum sublists by leveraging the HashMap to keep track of the prefix sums and their corresponding nodes.